Pick & pay for the league of your choice by clicking on the appropriate link in the grid below. Secure your spot before it sells out!

 - Players cannot turn their backs to the opponents and back their way down the court.
 This should be called a foul as the offensive player is backing into a defensive player who has position.

-- Goalies must wear the provided helmet/mask at all times.
+- Goalies must wear helmet/mask at all times.
 No exceptions

 - Goalies have the option of using fitted knee/shin pads up to a maximum of 24” wide (like junior street hockey pads, NOT full-width ice hockey goalie pads) as well as a blocker and trapper (any size is permitted).
 Goalies may also choose to wear a chest protector, provided that this additional piece of equipment is only adding protection, and does not increase the bulkiness of the player.
 To be acceptable, the chest protector cannot extend to the arms, and it must be worn securely and tightly around the goalie, with no extra padding on the back of the goalie.
 No other equipment (shoulder pads, hockey pants, etc) can be used.
 If the goalie decides to wear fitted shin pads, they must be worn underneath their pants to reduce the wear and tear to the gym floor.